7 S Bundle|SSI|Surgical Site Infection|Surgery|Surgical Infection Prevention|HAIs|Working Toward Zero

 Download File

-2. Screen – consider screening patients undergoing inpatient surgery for the presence of MRSA and Staph aureus in the nares and screen for pre-op risk factors.
-Consider rapid technology, such as polymerase chain reaction (PCR)., for rapid turnaround time for results (~1 hour).
+2. Screen – consider screening patients undergoing inpatient surgery for the presence of MRSA and Staph aureus (MSSA) in the nares and screen for pre-op risk factors.
+Consider rapid technology, such as polymerase chain reaction (PCR) for rapid turnaround time for results (~1 hour).

-3. Shower – during the pre-admission testing process or in surgeon’s office – instruct patients who will undergo inpatient surgery to bathe with soap and water, CHG liquid soap or CHG impregnated washcloths (night before and morning of surgery)
+3. Shower – during the pre-admission testing process or in surgeon’s office – instruct patients who will undergo inpatient surgery to bathe with soap and water, CHG liquid soap or CHG impregnated washcloths (night before and morning of surgery).
+In addition to showers, the use of universal decolonization with nasal antiseptics in the pre-op holding area before surgery has been shown to reduce SSIs.
+Nasal antiseptics include 1) alcohol/orange oil/benzalkonium chloride and 2) iodine nasal antiseptics.

-4. Skin prep – Use alcohol based skin preps - such as CHG/alcohol and Iodophor/alcohol skin prep products with long lasting residual effect
+4. Skin prep – Use alcohol-based antiseptic skin preps - such as CHG/alcohol, Iodophor/alcohol skin prep, alcohol/functional excipients with citric acid products with long lasting residual effect.

-5. Solution – “solution to pollution is dilution” – consider using a 0.05% chlorhexidine irrigant to remove surgical and environmental contaminants deposited into the surgical field.
+5. Solution – “solution to pollution is dilution” – consider using antiseptic surgical irrigation products, such as 0.05% chlorhexidine irrigant, to remove surgical and environmental contaminants deposited into the surgical field.
 Discontinue the use of antibiotic irrigations.

-7. Skin incisional protection – use of incisional adhesive to seal incision post-op or cover incision with special dressings with antimicrobial agents (e.g. silver, CHG) for duration of hospitalization.
+7. Skin incisional protection – use of topical skin adhesive to seal the incision post-op or apply over incision a special dressing with antimicrobial agents (e.g. silver, CHG) for duration of hospitalization or longer post-op.

 prolonged_operative_duration_increases_risk_of_ssi_-.pdf